isc-projects/forge/doc/install.md

 You can establish internet connection on other interface if you want.
 Two different networks should be used for:

  vboxnet0 - configuration server via ssh, you can use this network to ssh to forge machine vboxnet1 - testing, ip needs to be set manualy on both machines

-Author used this configuration:
+The author used this configuration:

 ```
  ______                                            ______
 |      | <----vboxnet0: configuration via ssh---> |      |